November 7, 2018

 Section 3: Each Membership shall designate one (1) person from that Membership to vote on behalf of that Membership at each meeting.

-Section 5: Volunteers are individuals who do not hold a current active membership.
+Section 5: Non-member Volunteers are individuals who do not hold a current active membership.
 They may attend Membership meetings.
-Volunteers are a vital part of the MBA and are welcome to serve as an Event Committee Chair; however, Volunteers may not hold Office, be a Board Member, serve on a Standing Committee, or vote at meetings of the Membership.
+Volunteers are a vital part of the MBA and are welcome to serve as an Event Committee Chair; however, Volunteers may not hold Office, be a BOD Member, serve on a Standing Committee, or vote at meetings of the Membership.

 Article IV – Board of Directors